 Look down at your two hands.
 Your two hands have the power to help someone and change the world.
 "Stevenson has taught me that we can each use our two hands to make a difference in our local and national communities."

 "When I decided to come to Stevenson, I knew I wanted to hit the ground running, and since then, I have not stopped," says Lauren Novsak.
-The business communication major, who will graduate in May 2019, has taken advantage of several community-based service opportunities to create her exceptional experience.
+She is set to graduate in Spring 2019 with a Bachelor of Science degree in Business Communication.
+Lauren has taken advantage of several community-based service opportunities to create her exceptional experience at the university.

-She joined '47 House, the Integrated Marketing Communication club, almost immediately.
-Currently, she is of Director of Public Relations and Alumni Outreach for the Student Government Association, President of Mission: I’m Home, Stevenson's alternative spring break program that helps communities affected by natural disasters, and a Student Assistant in the Office of Student Engagement.
+Almost immediately she joined '47 House, the Integrated Marketing Communication club.
+Currently, she is the Director of Public Relations and Alumni Outreach for the Student Government Association, President of Mission: I’m Home, Stevenson's alternative spring break program that helps communities affected by natural disasters, and a Student Assistant in the Office of Student Engagement.

 "Every organization that I am involved in relates to service in some way, whether it is serving the student body here on campus or in communities other than my own," she says.
 "I try to keep service at the center of everything that I do in life, on campus and off, because I believe that it makes life more meaningful and enjoyable."

 Lauren got the chance to explore this philosophy when her SGA advisor, Dan Schwartz, Director of Student Activities, suggested that she apply for the Maryland Public Service Scholar's Program at UMBC.
 The Public Service Scholars Program has four sub-programs: Governors Summer Internship Program, Sondheim Nonprofit Leadership Program, Maryland Department of Transportation, and Public Service Law.
 Lauren applied for the Sondheim program and was one of 19 fellows accepted this year.